With the best learning kits for kids, your children can explore their creativity, engage their imagination and learn new skills.

-Kids can follow the instructions given on the codes page for each charm described in the activity book, instructing them to get down to different lines, get rid of spaces, make movements, etc. They will receive a memento, such as a narwhal or a fox if they correctly follow the instructions.
+Kids can follow the simple instructions given on the codes page for each charm described in the activity book, instructing them to get down to different lines, get rid of spaces, make movements, etc. They will receive a memento, such as a narwhal or a fox if they correctly follow the clear instructions.

 It’s a screen-free method for teaching programming basics and ideas like functions.
 Children are also urged to create their own computer code and a unique keychain to attach to their backpacks.